 - Patients are afforded many rights related to personal preference during their care, but not the right to request a clinician of a specific race.

 - Encompass Health is proud of its diverse workforce.
 Our core values guide the way we address these difficult situations.

 - Two Encompass Health clinicians discuss past experiences of racial bias in delivering patient care and how they have navigated those challenges.

 Encompass Health clinicians have a passion and responsibility for providing a better way to care, helping our patients achieve the best healthcare outcomes.
-Unfortunately, we must acknowledge that racism and inequality does exist in our society, and in some circumstances, our clinicians face challenges in delivering care based purely on their skin color.
+Unfortunately, we must acknowledge that racism does exist in our society, and in some circumstances, our clinicians face challenges in delivering care based purely on their skin color.